-2014 will be the 20th year that The University of New Orleans has conducted the Prague Summer Seminars.
+2016 is the 22nd year that The University of New Orleans has conducted the Prague Summer Seminars.
 The program offers an array of courses from the Arts to Social Sciences and Humanities.
 The faculty teaching these seminars are familiar with international travel, are comfortable teaching in an international setting, and seize the opportunity to adapt the specific subject matter of their courses to the enriching environment of Prague, the Czech Republic, and Central Europe.
-For a list of our faculty, click here.

 The program director accompanies the program and staffs an office on location.
 She is available on-site to facilitate participants and faculty and help with the logistics of the program.
 The academic director also is available to assist student and faculty with questions regarding course work, accreditation, and other academic issues.
 Several Czech speakers are also available to assist with language skills!
 The participants of the Prague Summer Seminars come from all over the U.S. as well as from the Czech Republic and other countries.
 This program - due to its wealth of courses and the attractiveness of its setting - has traditionally welcomed a wide range of 'students,' from the undergraduate to the adult learner.
 Often the most memorable experiences of our participants are the exchanges and interactions with their peers and teachers, in class as well as in the pub, the dorm, the cafe... and the friendships formed on this program are often lasting.
 Living and studying in Prague for four weeks, immersing yourself in the culture, getting to know your Czech hosts, fellow students, and teachers will certainly leave you with a lasting impression and good understanding of this city, country, and culture.